 Some of these terms are express terms – this means that they are expressly stated – either orally (for example, at the initial interview) or in writing.

-The law states that certain express terms must be put in writing and handed to the employee in the form of a written statement of particulars – this must occur within eight weeks of the individual starting work.
+The law states that certain express terms must be put in writing and handed to the employee in the form of a written statement of particulars – this must occur within one month of the individual starting work.
 From April 2020, employers will have to provide this statement to all workers from the first day of their job, however long it is expected to last.

 Express terms include: